ntclark/Common/Readme.md

 ## Run as administrator

+There, I said it and discuss at length at the top.

-There, I said it.
-Many of my projects are COM (Component Object Model) objects that should automatically register on successful build.
-If you don't want to have dll hell, register your objects every time you build them.
+To reiterate, many of my projects are COM (Component Object Model) objects that are set to automatically register on successful build.
+If you don't want to have dll hell, register your objects every time you build them (which requires VS has the privileges since it launches regsvr32.exe).

 If, for example, your corporate environment won't allow you to run as administrator, you'll need to keep in mind that registration makes it easier to ensure you're working with the latest.
 True, it works to simply overwrite the file, *however* don't forget that